Watch this quick intro video...

 After all, the whole goal of leveraging the Internet should be to give you back your life, not take it away.

-If you wanna dive deeper and get to know the real me and how I went from being an overworked and underpaid freelance artist to full-time internet entrepreneur and investor, then click the button below and I'll take you back in time Marty McFly style...
+If you wanna dive deeper and get to know the real me and how I went from being an overworked and underpaid freelance artist to full-time internet entrepreneur, investor and forex trader, then click the button below and I'll take you back in time Marty McFly style...

 Ok, since you clicked I'm gonna crack open my kimono a bit more and reveal some intimate things about myself (possibly more than you want to know) that most people would probably never share with complete strangers about their online journey.